-Can I use GenAI to help me review grant proposals, review papers or examine theses?
+Can I use GenAI to help me review grant proposals or review papers?

 Inputting data into GenAI models may constitute a research integrity breach.
-Some GenAI models provide users options for how the data can be used once it has been uploaded; however, there is always a risk that the information may be reused either intentionally or otherwise.
+Some GenAI models provide users options for how the data can be used once it has been uploaded, however there is always a risk that the information may be reused either intentionally or otherwise.
 Researchers are advised not to share data or information with GenAI models that they wouldn't normally make publicly available, i.e. confidential, commercial-in-confidence, copyrighted and human data.

-Reviewers are required to maintain confidentiality when reviewing grant proposals and articles; always check with the granting agency, publisher or university on their GenAl policy.
-Using GenAl for the purpose of review is a breach of confidentiality as the information inputted into GenAl could be disseminated further without consent.
-The National Health and Medical Research Council and Australian Research Council both state that GenAl models cannot be used for reviewing grant proposals.
+Reviewers are required to maintain confidentiality when reviewing grant proposals and articles; always check with the granting agency and/or publisher on their GenAI policy.
+Using GenAI for the purpose of review is a breach of confidentiality as the information inputted into GenAI could be disseminated further without consent.
+The National Health and Medical Research Council and Australian Research Council both state that GenAI models cannot be used for reviewing grant proposals.